lautanal/CyberSecurityBase_Project_1/README.md

 ## Install instructions
 - Clone the directory
-- Make a virtualenvironment from the requirements.txt
+- Make a virtual environment from requirements.txt
 - Start the server with: python manage.py runserver

 ##### Users already in the system: